geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 SeedNums start at 001.

 The country and postal code fields are taken from the Planting that this seed was harvested from.
+This is to ensure that if a Chapter is reorganized, the Seed will move with the Planting it was harvested from.

+:::warning Chapter reorganization and seeds

+Note that Seeds har

 #### Field notes